INTERNATIONAL SHAW SOCIETY

 ISS SCHOLARSHIPS, GRANTS, & PRIZES

-As one of the principal goals of the ISS is to encourage younger generations to experience the delights of reading and seeing Shaw's works and participating in the discussion of them, the ISS offers a generous program of support in the form of scholarships, grants, and prizes, most of which are allied with particular events, such as symposia and conferences.
-To that end, in eleven years sixty-two young scholars have been awarded eighty-one ISS Travel Grants to attend the annual Symposia at the Shaw Festival in Niagara-on-the-Lake, Ontario, Chicago Symposiums in 2010 and 2013 co-sponsored by the ShawChicago Theater Company, and the Shaw Conferences in 2004, 2006, 2009, 2011, and 2013, respectively at the University of South Florida, Brown University, Catholic University of America, the University of Guelph (Canada), University College Dublin, and “Shaw’s Corner” in Ayot St. Lawrence, UK.
+As one of the principal goals of the ISS is to encourage younger generations to experience the delights of reading and seeing Shaw's works and participating in the discussion of them, the ISS offers a generous program of support in the form of scholarships and grants most of which are allied with particular events, such as symposia and conferences.
+To that end, in twelve years sixty-five young scholars have been awarded eighty-four ISS Travel Grants to attend the annual Symposia at the Shaw Festival in Niagara-on-the-Lake, Ontario, Chicago Symposiums in 2010 and 2013 co-sponsored by the ShawChicago Theater Company, and the Shaw Conferences in 2004, 2006, 2009, 2011, 2013, and 2015, respectively at the University of South Florida, Brown University, Catholic University of America, the University of Guelph (Canada), University College Dublin, “Shaw’s Corner” in Ayot St. Lawrence, UK, and Fordham U. Lincoln Center, New York.
 If you give a minimum of $500, the grant the ISS gives with that can carry your name, if you wish.
-See www.shawsociety.org/ISS-Travel-Grants-2015.htm for grants given this year.
+See www.shawsociety.org/ISS-Travel-Grants-2017.htm for grants given this year.

 STATEMENT REQUIRED OF 501 (c)(3) CHARITABLE ORGANIZATIONS

 BY THE STATE OF FLORIDA UNDER Chapter 496, FLORIDA STATUES,